AngetSaint/ProjectMine/README.md

 # ProjectMine
 This is a project for a new mining game.

-It's in develope, not much to sey yet.
+It's in develope, not much to say yet.